 The New Case for High Yield is meant to be an "owner's manual" for those investing in the high yield marketplace.
-In this paper, we discuss the history of the asset class, compare historical riskadjusted returns with other asset classes and provide details as to how we select securities for our portfolios.
+In this paper, we discuss the history of the asset class, compare historical risk-adjusted returns with other asset classes and provide details as to how we select securities for our portfolios.
 We hope you find it informative and useful and see the possible benefits of a high yield allocation in any investment portfolio.

 As I developed my own investing rationale, I also considered what I saw taking place in the equity markets around me.
 It is important to understand that as the investment business began to experience rapid growth in the early 1980s, stock investors basically fell into two camps: value and growth.
 In simplified terms, the growth camp believes that the focus should be on finding companies that are growing rapidly and that price or valuation is secondary.
 The value camp believes in a concept known as intrinsic value, and thorough fundamental analysis often plays a role in identifying this intrinsic value.
 The value camp also believes that prices of securities may or may not reflect the real worth or intrinsic value of the business at a given point in time.
-The objective of value investors is to find will recognize this value and the stock price will appreciate.
+The objective of value investors is to find stocks where the intrinsic value is significantly higher than the stock market value, with the expectation that at some point the market will recognize this value and the stock price will appreciate.